felix-seifert/serverless-on-heroku/README.md

 ### Upload Code to Heroku

+For the interaction between our local machine and the Heroku platform, we use the Herkou CLI.
+The CLI allows us to perform most of the required interactions with the platform from the local command line.

 To create a working solution on Heroku, we have to create a `Procfile` in the folder `example-app` to tell Heroku what to do when we try to start our one-off dyno.